MartaRggc/world_glimpse_api/README.md

 # About the API:

 The API built to feed the front-end was made with FastAPI.
-It was connected to a MySQL database by classes mapped to the tables through sqlalchemy.
+It is connected to a MySQL database by classes mapped to the tables through sqlalchemy.
-The diverse end-points created were meant to provide specific information to the front, from the database and also from other APIs such as restcountries or World News API.
+The diverse end-points created are meant to provide specific information to the front, from the database and also from other APIs such as restcountries or World News API.
 They are all described in comments along the code of the main.py file.

 Here is an example of an end-point that gathers information from the database from two different tables for a specific country id; makes a query to the politics one for a summary of the governnment structure, and to the ongoing_conflicts one to obtain information about its peace status: